gazay/tonic/README.md

-# Tonic gem — add some tonus for development your gh-pages :)
+# Tonic gem — add some tonus in development your gh-pages :)

 ### This is beta now